therachellai/food_nutrition_analysis_project/README.md

 ## How to Run

-1. Create folders named "OUTPUTS" and "INPUTS".
+1. Create folders named "OUTPUTS" and "INPUTS" (unless they are already there).
 2. Store the interested image in the "INPUTS" folder
 3. pip install easyOCR
 4. pip install tabula